 The Corporation seeks to optimise or refurbish producing assets where possible to maximise the efficiency of its operations while avoiding significant expenses associated with purchasing new equipment.
 The Corporation's assets require ongoing maintenance to ensure continued operational integrity.
 There can be no guarantee that the Corporation's assets or the assets used by the Corporation will continue to operate without fault and not suffer material damage through, for example, wear and tear, severe weather conditions, natural disasters or industrial accidents.
-If the Corporation's assets or the assets used by the Corporation do not operate at or above expected efficiencies, the Corporation may be required to invest substantial expenditure beyond the amounts budgeted.
+If the Corporation's assets or the assets used by the Corporation may be required to invest substantial expenditure beyond the amounts budgeted.
 Any material damage to these assets or significant capital expenditure on these assets for improvement or maintenance may have a material adverse effect on the Corporation's business, results of operations, financial condition or prospects.
-In addition, as with planned operating and capital expenditure, there is no guarantee that the amounts expended will ensure continued operation without fault or address the effects of wear and tear, severe weather conditions, natural disasters or industrial accidents.
+In addition, as with planned operating and capital expenditure, there is no guarantee that the amounts expended will ensure continued operation without fault or address the effects of wear and tear, severe weather conditions, natural disasters or industrial expenditure.